- MSW vs. LCSW: Why These Terms Get Confused

 The LCSW title is recognized in all states in the U.S., but the specific requirements to earn this title can vary from state to state.
 Despite these variations, the LCSW always represents expertise and professional recognition that goes beyond what an MSW alone can provide.

 In conclusion, the MSW is an academic degree that opens the door to various career possibilities in social work.
-The LCSW is a licensure that allows social workers to practice independently in clinical settings.
+The LCSW is a social work licensure that allows social workers to practice independently in clinical settings.

 Similarities and Differences between MSW and LCSW